Sir William Dunn, 1st Baronet, of Lakenheath: Philanthropy

 Dunn had no natural heirs and left his fortune to charity.
 In his will, dated 4 November 1908, Dunn prescribed that his inheritance had to be made available for the advancement of Christianity and the benefit of children and young people, for the support of hospitals, as well as "to alleviate human suffering, to encourage education and promote emigration".
 Dunn allotted about half his capital himself and created the Dunn Chair of New Testament Theology at Westminster College, Cambridge.
 The settlement of the rest of his inheritance he left to his trustees.

 After handing out a large number of small grants to hospitals, nursing homes, orphanages, etc., the trustees decided on a grander scheme.
 In co-operation with Sir William Bate Hardy, secretary of the Royal Society and Sir Walter Morley Fletcher, the secretary of the Medical Research Committee, they decided to fund research in biochemistry and pathology.
 To this end, they funded Professor Sir Frederick Gowland Hopkins (1861–1947) in Cambridge with a sum of £210,000 in 1920 for the advancement of his work in biochemistry.
 Two years later, they endowed Professor Georges Dreyer (1873–1934) of the University of Oxford with a sum of £100,000 for research in pathology.

-The money enabled each of the recipients to establish a chair and sophisticated teaching and research laboratories, the Sir William Dunn Institute of Biochemistry at Cambridge and the Sir William Dunn School of Pathology at Oxford.
+The money is said to have enabled each of the recipients to establish a chair and teaching and research laboratories, the Sir William Dunn Institute of Biochemistry at Cambridge and the Sir William Dunn School of Pathology at Oxford.
 Between them, the two establishments have yielded ten Nobel Prize winners, including Hopkins, for the discovery of vitamins, and professors Howard Florey and Ernst Chain (Oxford), for their developmental work on penicillin.

 The Dunn Trustees also endowed the Dunn Nutritional Laboratory at Cambridge, which opened in 1927.
-The Dunn Laboratories at Cambridge and at Oxford are forever associated with major discoveries that have helped alleviate human suffering, facts that would surely have pleased Sir William and his trustees.

 Dunn himself made more earthly gifts, like the donation – to his birthplace Paisley in 1894 – of a square, "to be kept for the enjoyment of all the inhabitants", which was named "Dunn Square".